 - Graduate school application, fee, and official transcripts.

 - Scores of 155 Verbal and 145 Quantitative on the GRE.
 Comparable scores on alternate graduate exams may be acceptable (e.g., GMAT).

-- All materials can be submitted electronically to The Graduate School's Application Portal.
+- All materials can be submitted electronically on The Graduate School's Application Portal.

 Application Materials Due Date

-International applicants are encouraged to allow additional time for the application process.
-Please note: The international student applicant pool is highly competitive, and most successful applicants have arranged for faculty sponsorship prior to completing their applications.
+International applicants are encouraged to allow additional time for the applications process.
+Please note: The international student applicant pool is highly competitive, and most successful applicants have arranged for faculty sponsorship prior to completing their applications with the Department.